MartinTang1/Data-Product-Project/README.md

 # Data-Product-Project

 This project was built as a practice application to design, implement, and document an end-to-end data engineering lifecycle.
-It simulates a production data engineering workflow by transforming raw, messy transactional retail data into an optimized, relational Star Schema data warehouse using SQLite and Python.
+It simulates a production data engineering workflow by transforming raw, messy transactional retail data—sourced from Kaggle's [Online Retail Dataset](https://www.kaggle.com/datasets/ulrikthygepedersen/online-retail-dataset) into an optimized, relational Star Schema data warehouse using SQLite and Python.

 The goal of this repository is to demonstrate practical knowledge of the ETL (Extract, Transform, Load) pipeline architecture, analytical SQL modeling, and automated business intelligence reporting.